 Illumineers are just one step ahead of the learners they support.
 They make great messengers and models.
-I provided below a glimpse of some of the professional learning and directions provided to Illumineers for their work in the classroom.
+Provided below is a glimpse of some of the professional learning and directions provided to Illumineers for their work in the classroom.

 Here is a list of things to consider: